Sukumu/gatsby-starter-netlify-cms/src/pages/about/index.md

 title: About Sukumu
 ---
 ### Sukumu coffee
-Testing 22.
+Testing 23.

 ### Sukumu Style
-The name & style is the greatest degree available.
+The name Sukumu & style is the greatest degree available.

 ### Sukumu Sustainable
 What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.